FIT Courses & Curriculum

 This program combines professional fashion-related education with marketing courses to provide a concentration for students interested in a career in the fashion industry.
 Students accepted into the program spend either their junior or their senior year in New York City at the Fashion Institute of Technology, completing practical coursework in fashion design, manufacturing and retailing.
 Students interested in this program must apply to the program coordinator during their sophomore year.
 For further information, contact the Associate Dean Greg Wood, PhD, (Bagen 103, firstname.lastname@example.org or 716-863-3881).

 Internships qualifying for three hours of academic credit are available to upper-division students majoring in management and marketing.
 These involve a work-and-study situation with faculty supervision.
 Many are paid.
 Students wanting internships for credit must meet certain departmental requirements.
-For further information, contact the department chair.
+For further information, please contact the Career Center and register by clicking here: College Central, and for additional information, contact the department chair.

 MKT 201 Principles of Marketing 3 credits